zenna/halisi/docs/sections.md

 |   0 |         1 | 0.5 |
 |   1 |         2 | 0.5 |

-### All n arguments are the same random variable
+Example - All n arguments are the same random variable:
-For example:
 ```Clojure
 (let [x (uniform 0 1)]
   (+ x x))